+In the Afghanistan Army, the Afghan National Army Commando Corps plays the main role, but let’s go from the beginning.
 In 2007, the Afghan National Army (ANA) formed its first commando battalion (ANACDO) which is of its structure and training similar to U.S. Army Rangers which later become a part of ANA Commando Brigade.
 The overall aim was to improve the security situation in the country and create a certain force able to fight against terrorism and insurgency.

 Later, the ANA Commando Brigade has become the Afghan National Army Commando Corps.